Zoho Analytics Press Release

 - Zoho Facebook Fan Page: http://www.facebook.com/pages/Zoho/231460215383

 Zoho is a comprehensive suite of award-winning on-line business applications.
-Over two million users use Zoho for their Business, Productivity & Collaboration needs.
+Over sixty million users use Zoho for their Business, Productivity & Collaboration needs.
 To date, Zoho has launched 21 different applications — from CRM to Mail, Projects, Invoice and Wiki.
 Zoho has received numerous awards, including a 2009 Webware 100 Award, a 2008 PC World “25 Most Innovative Products Award” and a 2007 TechCrunch “Best Enterprise Start-up.”
 Zoho is a division of ZOHO Corp., a privately-held and profitable company.
 With headquarters in Pleasanton, CA and offices in Austin, New Jersey, London, Tokyo and Beijing, ZOHO Corp. serves the technology needs of more than 40,000 customers worldwide.
 For more information about Zoho, please visit https://www.zoho.com/.

 All brand names and product names are trademarks or registered trademarks of their respective companies.